wthit56/Replacer/README.md

 input values will be tagged onto the end just like you were using the regular old Regex/replaceFunction way.

-	Even string-format finds and replaces can be used; they will be converted into a Regex pattern and a function will be created to correctly generate the replace string based on the matched pattern.
+> Even _string-format_ finds and replaces can be used; they will be converted into a Regex
+> pattern and a function will be created to correctly generate the replace string based on the

-_snip-2.1_
+> matched pattern.

+_snip-2.1:_
 ```js
 var fix_both = Replacer.aggregate(fix_quotes, fix_nums);
 fix_both("'blah' 0x10"); // \'blah\' " + (16).toString() + "